posted on February 10, 2022 02:53 AM by

 He is making it sound super hard to write charismatic characters when in reality you simply let them succeed at lying and manipulating people.
 It’s even happened earlier in the exact fanfic/forum-roleplay earlier: have the character blatantly lie with a straight face (to be fair though that was lintamande’s character, and lintamande is a better writer).
 Perhaps for Eliezer it is difficult though… he felt the need to explicitly mention the augmented splendor/charisma of several of his characters instead of just letting them be successfully manipulate/deceitful/charming (the classic show vs tell problem of novice writers).

->in-story it literally is a kind of D&D stat
+The fic in question is set in Golarion, so in-story it literally is a kind of D&D stat :p

 This is obviously someone's id fic so I can't hate on it entirely, but doesn't litRPG encourage people who are already far up their own asses to see others as NPCs?
 And why is this stuff treated like it's actually good?
 No one pretends smutty HP fanfics are good.
 Insight porn -- or, pardon me, \*thinkoomph\* -- is still porn.
 You're not supposed to be proud of it.